 Saint Jean Pied de Port to Santiago de Compostela

-The route from Saint Jean Pied de Port to Santiago offers various terrain from the Pyrennes mountains in eastern Spain to the high Meseta in central Spain to the mountains where the cool Atlantic air hits the western mountain range.
+Saint Jean Pied de Port to Santiago is the Camino Frances and the most popular of the Camino routes.
+Pilgrims from throughout the world choose Saint Jean Pied de Port as their starting point if they intend on walking the entire Camino.
+It offers various terrain from the Pyrenees mountains in eastern Spain to the high Meseta in central Spain to the mountains where the cool Atlantic air hits the western mountain range.

 Once you leave Burgos you will find yourself in the Meseta and quiet countryside with fields of agriculture for as far as the eyes can see and walk through interesting towns like Castrojeriz, Boadilla del Camino, Fromista, Villacazar, Sahagun and Mansilla to mention a few.
 While the Meseta is known for its long days and flat terrain there are some steep but mostly soft rolling hills and lots of beauty along the way.

-This route from SJPDP to Santiago can be done from 33 to 40 days depending on your desired daily average kilometres, rest days and sightseeing choices.
+This route from Saint Jean Pied de Port to Santiago can be done from 33 to 40 days depending on your desired daily average kilometres, rest days and sightseeing choices.

 Your first steps on the Camino start here.